 Furthermore, the Tang emperors, bearing the surname Li, also revered Lao-Tzu (or Laozi, the founder of Taoism) as their illustrious ancestor.

-A Timeless Homage
+A Timeless Glory

 When moral and spiritual tenets are upheld, as showcased during Emperor Taizong’s reign, the rewards of peace, serenity, and fulfillment shape a harmonious cadence as the composition’s finale.